wombleton/gitlaw-nz/acts/C/Criminal Investigations (Bodily Samples) Act 1995.md

     (3) An extension or, as the case requires, a further extension of the relevant period may be granted under this section only if the District Court Judge is satisfied---

-    *   (a) that the person from whom the bodily sample was taken has not been charged with the triggering offence, or a related relevant offence; and
+    *   (a) that the person from whom the bodily sample was taken has not been charged with the triggering offence, or a related offence; and

     *   (b) either of the circumstances mentioned in subsection (3A) exists.